LI7XI/AudioAnalyzerDocs/docs/handler-types/spectrogram.md

 Sets the color space in which values are interpolated.

-!>Note that any color you can specify (e.g. `Colors`, `BaseColor`, etc..) will use the same color space defined here.
+!>Note that `MixMode` doesn't affect how colors are read (e.g. in `Colors`, `BaseColor`, etc..).
+It only affects how intermediate colors are calculated.

 Parameters: